SEARCH WRIGHT LIBRARY

 Title: Dr. Allison W. Harlan House, Chicago, Illinois, View 1897 (1892 - S.018).

 Description: View of the Harlan House from the Southeast.
 Published in The Inland Architect and News Record, July, 1897, Volume XXIX, No. 6.
 Text: "A Chicago Residence.
 Frank L. Wright, Architect."
 Designed in 1892 while Frank Lloyd Wright still worked for Louis Sullivan, it is considered one of Wright’s "bootlegged" houses.
 There are two cantilevered balconies, one that runs the length of the front of the house, and a shorter balcony on the South elevation.
 The face, side and possibly the base of the balcony is covered in Sullivanesque panels, and the front balcony is topped with planters.
 Just below the roof line is another simplified cut-out design, which is repeated in the dormer above.
 The entrance is reached on the left side of the house.
 Stairs lead up to a hall that is open on the second floor.
 The Library is straight ahead, Living Room to the right, Dining and Kitchen to the left.
 Five sets of floor to ceiling doors (and or windows) in the Living Room open to an enclosed Terrace.
 A side entrance is seen on the left.
 Over time, the front balcony was modified, and the side balcony eliminated, exposing the large semi-circular window in the stairwell.
-(Sweeney 23) Additional details...
+(Sweeney 23) See additional details...

 Size: 8 x 10 color photograph.